-A whole-school assembly, hosted by the Year 6 students, will be held twice per term in the LIFE Centre on a Friday.
+A whole-school assembly, hosted by the School Captains, will be held twice per term in the LIFE Centre on a Friday.
 Classes will take turns at presenting items in the assembly, which will begin at 2:30pm and finish at 3:05pm.
 Parents and friends are warmly invited to attend.

 As well as daily class devotions, School Worship is held every fortnight on Friday afternoons from 2:30-3:05pm, in the LIFE Centre.
-School Worship services will be facilitated by a Pastor and a class and will generally consist of reading from the Bible, presenting a drama, singing songs, saying prayers and showing art work.
+School Worship services will be facilitated by a Pastor and a class and will generally consist of reading from the Bible, presenting a drama, singing songs and saying prayers.